 Confirmation Preparation for Teens

 Confirmation preparation for youth (those in high school) in our parishes begins in September.
 For more information or to register, visit tinyurl.com/upliftteen2023.
-If you have questions, please contact Nino Rebholz, Associate Director of Youth and Young Adult Ministry, at 414-271-6577 or firstname.lastname@example.org.
+If you have questions, please contact Nino Rebholz, Director of Youth and Young Adult Ministry, at 414-271-6577 or firstname.lastname@example.org.

 For those adults already joined to Christ in Baptism and the Eucharist, the Sacrament of Confirmation deepens and strengthens our relationship with Christ through the Holy Spirit.
 This Sacrament imparts many spiritual gifts that help us live our Christian lives and be witnesses to Christ in the world.